Transgender rights in the United Kingdom: Triathlon

-In July 2022, the British Triathlon issued a blanket policy banning any athletes not assigned female at birth above the age of 12 from competing, instead requiring them to compete in a newly announced "open" category.
+In July 2022, the British Triathlon announced that athletes above the age of 12 could compete in either a Female category or an Open category, with the female category only for those who were of the "female sex at birth".
 This was a reversal of an earlier 2018 policy which allowed for trans inclusion once certain hormonal prerequisites had been met.

-British Triathlon Chief Executive Andy Salmon was reported as stating that he wasn't "aware" of any elite-level trans athletes competing in triathlons in Britain, but didn't want the governing body to wait for "that to be a problem" before it "tried to fix it".
+British Triathlon Chief Executive Andy Salmon was reported as stating that he was not "aware" of any elite-level trans athletes competing in triathlons in Britain, but did not want the governing body to wait for "that to be a problem" before it "tried to fix it".